Strategic Communications (LSCI) 572

-This course is for new as well as experienced managers who want to tap into the power of communication to increase their productivity, and the productivity of the people with whom they work.
-Recognizing that it is routinely rather than occasionally that managers are required to communicate in ways that help other people get work done in organizations, the course focuses on both the style and substance of management communication.
-The focus on style supports an exploration of how managers’ own ways of communicating influence their effectiveness while the focus on substance supports managers in building their capacity to communicate in ways that achieve desired outcomes.
+This course is designed for managers who want to tap into the power of strategic communication to increase their productivity and that of their organization.
+It focuses on both the style and substance of strategic communication.
+The focus on style explores how managers’ ways of communicating influence their effectiveness, while the focus on substance supports managers in building their capacity to communicate in ways that facilitate desired outcomes.

-Many courses in strategic communications take a mechanical approach – ie, working on the mechanics of writing various business documents or delivering oral presentations.
-This course focuses on the analytical steps that managers should take before communication occurs — steps key to improving your effectiveness as a strategic communicator.
+While many courses in strategic communication take a technical approach, emphasizing the mechanics of writing business documents or delivering oral presentations, this course does not.
+It teaches managers the analytical steps they should take before they communicate.
+Taking these analytical steps is key to communicating strategically.

 After completing this course, learners will be able to:

 - discuss the complexities of strategic communication as a core management function;